 4. Add 6 cups water or broth and fat of choice, or bacon or ham hock, or a bay leaf if you are vegetarian.

 5. Season that bad boy up after they’re tender.
 Now gobble down your delicious pinto beans.
 Nom nom nom

-- Add 6 cups water or broth as well as fat (use a bay leaf if you are vegetarian).
+Add 6 cups water as well as fat, bacon, or ham hock.
+Use a bay leaf if you are vegetarian.